bcgov/entity/docs/Way of Working/SoS_ScrumofScrums.md

 - "Release Process - when completed --> notify Change team" (Email from Trish)
 - how to manage dependencies across teams
 - Do we have all the Epics for this quarter in ZenHub Roadmap?
+- Update Sprint Review to 11AM - What does it mean for the team to change(ex. any scheduled invites which needs to be moved)?

 ---
 Jan 28